Kiddo (EP)

 Kiddo is the debut extended play by Canadian singer-songwriter Jessie Reyez.
 It was released on April 21, 2017, by FMLY and Republic Records.
 The EP was supported by two singles, "Figures" and "Shutter Island".
 The third single, "Gatekeeper", was released alongside a short film.
-The EP peaked at No. 83 on the Canadian Hot 100 and was nominated for R&B/Soul Recording of the Year at the 2018 Juno Awards.
+The EP peaked at No. 83 on the Canadian Albums Chart and was nominated for R&B/Soul Recording of the Year at the 2018 Juno Awards.

 Release

 Her first single, "Figures", was premiered by Zane Lowe on Beats 1 radio, alongside its music video.
 "Figures" peaked at number 58 on the Canadian Hot 100 in 2017.
 It was certified double platinum by Music Canada, and Gold by the RIAA.
 "Shutter Island" was released as the second single of the EP.
 In April 2017, Reyez released Kiddo.
 The third single "Gatekeeper" was released alongside a short film.
 "Gatekeeper" addressed sexism and exploitation in the music industry and was based on her experience with music producer Noel "Detail" Fisher, who was accused of sexual misconduct by multiple women.
 "Great One" was released as the fourth single from the EP.